paulwizviz/system-engineering/README.md

 The following are working examples demonstrating the use of techniques and technologies mentioned above.

 * [Go web](https://github.com/paulwizviz/go-web) - An example demonstrating an approach to combine ReactJS and Go app to produce native and container apps.
-* [Lottery stats](https://github.com/paulwizviz/lotterystat) - An example demonstraing an end-to-end solution from backend to frontend coupled with the application of agile methodology
 * [Supply chain with blockchain](https://github.com/paulwizviz/mengawas) - Examples demonstrating the use of IoT and Blockchain

 ## Disclaimers